-The transmission path over the cable system is realized at the headend by a cable modem termination system (CMTS), and at each customer location by a cable modem (CM).
-At the headend (or hub), the interface to the data-over-cable system is called the cable modem termination system - network-side interface (CMTS-NSI) and is specified in [MCNS3].
-At the customer locations, the interface is called the cable-modem-to-customer-premises-equipment interface (CMCI) and is specified in [MCNS4].
+The transmission path over the cable system is realized at the headend by a CMTS, and at each customer location by a CM.
+At the headend (or hub), the interface to the data-over-cable system is called the Cable Modem Termination System - Network-Side Interface (CMTS-NSI) and is specified in [MCNS3].
+At the customer locations, the interface is called the cable-modem-to-customer-premise-equipment interface (CMCI) and is specified in [MCNS4].
 The intent is for the MCNS operators to transparently transfer IP traffic between these interfaces, including but not limited to datagrams, DHCP, ICMP, and IP Group addressing (broadcast and multicast).